jimmyraywv/jimmyraywv/BIO.md

-For me it's ab out people and not technology.
+For me it's about people and not technology.

 I am about distilling simplicity from complexity.